Set up your content for hierarchical URLs

 .

-- Better SEO: Search engines favor descriptive URLs with clear hierarchies, improving page rankings naturally.
+- Better SEO: Search engines favor descriptive URLs with clear hierarchies, which can improve page rankings.

 - User trust: Clean and hierarchical URLs appear more professional and trustworthy.

-- Improved usability: Users can easily navigate the site and understand their location within it, enhancing the overall user experience.
+- Improved usability: Users can navigate easily and understand their location within the site, enhancing the overall user experience.

-- Contextual relevance: Hierarchical URLs provide context, helping users predict the type of information on a page.
+- Contextual relevance: Hierarchical URLs provide context about the page content, helping users predict what to expect.

-- Data analysis: Hierarchical URLs make it easy to drill down into your web analytics section by section.
+- Data analysis: Hierarchical URLs make it easier to drill down into your web analytics section by section.

 |